tiffanymonroe/wdi-remote-gizmo/projects/project_2/README.md

 ## Meetings with instructors
 _Your instructor will contact you to setup a meeting time_

-**Friday, August 4**
+**Friday, August 4**<br>
 Short meeting with your instructor to get your project idea approved.

 **Monday, August 7 - Thursday, August 10**<br>
-15 minute meetings to check in.
+Possible 15 minute meetings to check in (varies by instructor / your project progress).
 We will do things like check overall progress and direct you to resources.

 ## Technical Requirements
 ### &#x1F534; Mandatory to pass: